 Section 404 of the Sarbanes-Oxley Act of 2002 requires that we include in our annual report a report containing management's assessment of the effectiveness of our internal controls over financial reporting as of the end of our fiscal year and a statement as to whether or not such internal controls are effective.
 Compliance with these requirements has resulted in, and is likely to continue to result in, significant costs and the commitment of time and operational resources.
 Certain ongoing initiatives, including efforts to transform business processes or to transition certain functions to third-party resources or providers, will necessitate modifications to our internal control systems, processes and related information systems as we optimize our business and operations.
-Our expansion into new regions could pose further challenges to our internal control systems.
-We cannot be certain that our current design for internal control over financial reporting, or any additional changes to be made, will be sufficient to enable management to determine that our internal controls are effective for any period, or on an ongoing basis.
+Our expansion into new regions could pose further challenges to our internal control systems will be sufficient to enable management to determine that our internal controls are effective for any period, or on an ongoing basis.
 If we are unable to assert that our internal controls over financial reporting are effective, market perception of our financial condition and the trading price of our stock may be adversely affected, and customer perception of our business may suffer.